apitoolkit/apitoolkit-landing/docs/sdks/golang/chi/index.md

 This guide demonstrates how to integrate APItoolkit with your Go Chi application for distributed tracing using OpenTelemetry.
 We'll walk through the code and explain each part of the integration process.

-To get started, you'll need the following OpenTelemetry Go packages and some basic configuration.
+To get started, you'll need to install OpenTelemetry Go packages and some basic configuration.

 ```=html
 <hr>